CQTS/summer23-homework/README.md

 Control then press `c` followed by `l`, you do not have to let go of Control in between.

-Here are some of the more useful keys:
+Here are some of the more useful keys, that will be explained as we work through the exercises:

 * `C-c C-l`: Load and check the file
 * `M-.`: Jump to the definition of whatever your cursor is on